-Here are a few quick tips to keep those non-reimbursable costs to a minimum and keep your PCS as stress-free as possible.
+Here are a few tips to keep those non-reimbursable costs to a minimum and keep your PCS as stress-free as possible.

-Understand what Uncle Sam will cover
+Understand What Uncle Sam Will Cover

-The DITY approach
+The DITY Approach

 There’s also another benefit to this approach: making some extra cash.
-The government will reimburse you 95% of what it would cost them to move you (up to your maximum authorized weight allowance – determined by pay grade and number of dependents).
+The government will reimburse you for 95% of what it would cost them to move you (up to your maximum authorized weight allowance – determined by pay grade and number of dependents).